worldline/vuejs-training/docs/http/README.md

 };
 ```

 4. Note that in the event of an error, the error message is stored in an `error` variable.
-Declare this variable in the `data` of the component and use it in the template to display the error message in case of authentication failure.
+If not already done, declare this variable in the component's `data` and use it in the template to display the error message in case of authentication failure.

 5. Note also that the response of the back-end after login contains a token to authenticate the user, which is passed to the store in the parameters of the `login` action.
 Modify `store.js` to store this token, adding a`setToken` mutation called by the `login` action.